Hardwood floor refinishing costs an average of $1,887

 Remove all furniture and other decor items from the area yourself to save on labor costs.

 If it’s time to replace your hardwood floors, consider cost-effective alternatives.
-In some cases, wood tile flooring costs less than large planks of real hardwood.
+For example, wood tile flooring costs less than large planks of real hardwood.

 Bundle your hardwood refinishing projects with other related home improvement tasks.